nisforrnicholas/CTF-Writeups/TryHackMe/2022/madeyes_castle/README.md

 <br>

-Now we need to manipulate our PATH such that when the binary runs `uname`, it's actually running a malicious binary that we created.
+Now we need to manipulate our PATH such that when the binary runs `uname`, it's actually running a malicious script that we created.

 To do so, I first created a script called 'uname' in /tmp which reads out the root flag: